 Local money transfers

-Local money transfers between UK banks are usually free and can be carried out on the same day, if done before around 3.30pm.
+Local money transfers between UK banks are usually free.
+They generally clear on the same day, if done before around 3.30pm.
 These can be easily arranged through your local banking branch or done online if you have all the necessary bank details (customer name, sort code, and bank account number).

 International money transfers

 To transfer money to overseas accounts using different currencies, you will need the IBAN (international bank account number) and SWIFT/BIC (bank identifier code) number of the recipient.
 These transfers can take anywhere from minutes to 4–5 working days, depending on where the money is going and the bank or provider you are using.
 There are alternative money transfer solutions to banks which can sometimes offer easier and cheaper international transfer options, including:

 Charges for banking in the UK vary between different banking providers so it’s advisable to shop around and look for the best deal.
 You should be able to access a list of fees on the bank’s website and they should provide you with full details of costs when you open a UK bank account.
 Many standard current accounts are free to use, although some may charge a small monthly or annual administration fee, especially for some of the higher level and premium accounts.
 Debit card and ATM use is usually free while credit card costs can include the APR (annual percentage rate) charge (usually around 19%), balance transfer fees (around 3% if you switch cards), and annual fees (which can range from free to as much as around £400 a year for some premium cards).